beshup/shopifybackendchallenge/README.md

 Docker was used as this project was developed on a Windows machine, and Ruby on Rails on Windows is.. not the most fun.

 The choice of the stack was to reflect Shopify's known stack, ala Rails / GraphQL / React.
-At this point in time, these are also technologies I have been extensively using for the past few months.

 I wanted to challenge myself with image upload with GraphQL specifically.
 Typically I would deem this particular project as a **terrible use case for GraphQL**.